CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

 8. Plots: Making plots, summaries and interpretations of results.
 You must have visualizations to show your results.
 You must also address any data or inherent flaws and faults of the data which cannot be easily corrected (i.e., missing data entries, data collected on skewed population, too few data-points and etc.) You are to determine some of the reasons to explain biases, discrimination, stereotypes, etc. that may be present during collection, analysis, and reflect on the latent trends in real-world data sets.

-9. Commit log and group effort: If your your GitHub commit log does not show continuous progression (no clusters of commits such as during the last few days of the project), then you will receive a full grade reduction for this project.
+9. Commit log and group effort: If your GitHub commit log does not show continuous progression (no clusters of commits such as during the last few days of the project), then you will receive a full grade reduction for this project.
 Individual effort will also be accessed -- if the commit log shows significant  unequal contributions of team members, then appropriate grade reductions will be applied to non-contributing parties.

 ---
 ## Parts to Complete